IBM/secure-bitcoin-wallet/README.md

 ### How to build the Wallet application

-Start by installing git and docker.
+Start by installing Git and Docker.
 You typically need a root privilege.
 If you login as a root, typically you find `#` as a command line prompt.
-You can run the following two commands to install git and docker.
+You can run the following two commands to install Git and Docker.

 ```
 # apt-get update